vanbenj/sand-stack-starter/README.md

 ```

 However in production they are often different as the `SAPPER_APP_GRAPHQL_URI` is the public address of the api server and `SSR_GRAPHQL_URI` is the internal address of the server.
 An example of this can be seen in `docker-compose-stage.yml`.

-### Github Continuous Integration

-The `/.github/workflows/test.yml` is a Github action that runs the Cypress end to end tests and stores the test results to github on every push.